2 Timothy 1:1-2:26. The book 2nd Timothy was written by Paul about AD67, as a letter to a young pastor called Timothy

 Paul wanted to give Timothy more instructions about how to lead a church and be faithful to the true Christian teachings.

 Paul also asks Timothy to come and visit him and bring Mark with him and please come before winter because during the winter months travel was very difficult because of the bad weather.

-This was Paul’s 13th letter and possibility his last unless we ascribe the book of Hebrews to him as well.
+This was Paul’s 13th letter and the possibility his last unless we ascribe the book of Hebrews to him as well.

 The book of 2nd Timothy – Greetings